MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 Later, you can reconcile this information with the statement of activity provided by your bank.

-You can set up an unlimited number of checkbooks to manage your company’s cash.
+You can set up an unlimited number of checkbooks to manage your company's cash.
 For example, one checkbook can be set up for writing payroll checks, another for making payments to vendors, and a third for recording miscellaneous payments made by your business.

-If you add Bank Reconciliation after you’ve begun using Microsoft Dynamics GP, it’s a good idea to set up completely new checkbook IDs.
-This way, transactions that were entered in other modules won’t need to be posted before using Bank Reconciliation.
+If you add Bank Reconciliation after you've begun using Microsoft Dynamics GP, it's a good idea to set up completely new checkbook IDs.
+This way, transactions that were entered in other modules won't need to be posted before using Bank Reconciliation.

-*If you’re moving checkbooks to Microsoft Dynamics GP from another accounting system, see Chapter 1, “Setup preparation,” in the Bank Reconciliation documentation.*
+*If you're moving checkbooks to Microsoft Dynamics GP from another accounting system, see Chapter 1, "Setup preparation," in the Bank Reconciliation documentation.*

 The Cash Account From option in each of the following windows specifies